teritorio/clearance/README.md

 The idea is that your initial extract to `osm_base_*` tables is _the truth_.
 The data is considered as qualified and the goal is to not let its quality deteriorate.

 The idea is that for topics and areas that interest you, changes are only applied if you accept them.
-When your filters hit a change to an object in your area and field of interest, you will be asked to review - or fix in OSM.
+When your filters hit a change to an object in your area and field of interest, if it does not pass the quality check, you will be asked to review - or fix in OSM.

 The `osm_base_*` can be queried with an Overpass API and the data is also available as an OSM extract with _diff_ updates.